 While the damage is limited chiefly to tech firms, it may extend to other industries in the coming months.

 While news of a recession tends to sound off alarm bells to investors, economists, and the general public, specific industries tend to remain stable and even outperform their peers.
-Let’s look at the sectors primed to ride through the upcoming recession.

 New CHROs tend to get excited about their roles because they have the opportunity to revamp an organization’s human resource function, implement new benefits solutions, and bring new life to a company.
 Some CHROs fill an existing position, while others join the organization in a completely new role.